autogluon/autogluon/docs/tutorials/multimodal/object_detection/inference/index.rst

       :title: Load A Trained Detector
       :link: inference/detection_load_predictor.html

-      Load and evaluate a trained predictor
+      How to load and evaluate a trained predictor

 .. toctree::